 Develop the theoretical and practical skills for nursing.

-This course provides learners with the theoretical and practical skills necessary to pursue a nursing, midwifery or a caring career.
+Develop the theoretical and practical skills necessary to pursue a nursing, midwifery or a caring career.

-On successful completion, learners will have the skills, knowledge and competence to work under supervision in a variety of healthcare settings.
+Develop the skills, knowledge and competence to work under supervision in a variety of healthcare settings.

 If you complete a QQI major award with Kerry College, you may use your results to progress to third level (University, Technological University or Institute of Technology).
 You should check individual university websites for specific entry criteria for courses.